 Peace continues to develop groups for prayer, Bible study, youth, peacemaking, Christianity & science, interfaith dialogue, exercise, movie discussions, parenthood, marriage, and more.

 The Building Vision Team begins to develop a master plan for either a new church building or the purchase of an existing one.

 Peace purchases the former Aurora Ministries property on State Road 64 and establishes a permanent home.
 Peace celebrates its first Christmas in its new home.

 New Home Projects

 The congregation begins the work of making our former office building suitable for church activities.
 The chapel is painted and wired for sound.
-Rooms are furnished.
-Walls come down.
-And the kids' wing begins its transformation into a friendly place.
+With the direction of Rev. Neil MacQueen the kids' wing begins its transformation into a friendly place.

 Music Program Grows!

 With the gift of a grand piano and bells from a sister church, the Music Program at Peace grows to 65 participants.
-Children and Youth number more than 40 with 20 in college.
+With leadership from our own seminarian, Rev. Kim Adams, Children and Youth number more than 40 with 20 in college.

 New Sanctuary Finance Goal Met